-- · preparing the work of the AB; - adopting and publishing the opinions, recommendations, decisions and, in general, the acts of the Agency.
-In the case of the opinions, recommendations and decisions which the Agency delivers under the Third Package and the opinions of the regional PCI lists, a favourable opinion from the BoR is required before their adoption; - implementing the Agency's annual work programme, under the guidance of the BoR and under the administrative control of the AB; - taking necessary measures, notably in adopting internal administrative instructions and publishing notices, to ensure the functioning of the Agency; - preparing the Agency's annual draft work programme for submission to the BoR, the European Parliament and the European Commission, by 30 June of the next year; - drafting the Agency's preliminary draft budget and implementing the Agency's budget; - preparing a draft annual report with an independent section on the regulatory activities of the Agency and a section on financial and administrative matters.
+- preparing the work of the AB; - adopting and publishing the opinions, recommendations, decisions and, in general, the acts of the Agency.
+In the case of the opinions, recommendations and decisions which the Agency delivers under the Third Package and the opinions of the regional PCI lists, the favourable opinion of the BoR is required before their adoption; - implementing the Agency's annual work programme, under the guidance of the BoR and under the administrative control of the AB; - taking the necessary measures, notably as regards adopting internal administrative instructions and publishing notices, to ensure the functioning of the Agency; - preparing, every year, a draft work programme of the Agency for the following year, for submission to the BoR, the European Parliament and the European Commission, by 30 June of that year; - drawing up the Agency's preliminary draft budget and implementing the Agency's budget; - preparing, each year, a draft annual report with an independent section on the regulatory activities of the Agency and a section on financial and administrative matters.